karolinachalupova/DiplomaThesis/README.md

 ### Interpretation <- I'm doing this right now
 - Global feature importance
-     - DONE model reliance (Fisher) - see issues
+     - model reliance (Fisher) - see issues, SOMEWHAT DONE
-     - DONE integrated gradients
+     - integrated gradients SOMEWHAT DONE
      - other?
 - Local feature importance
      - shapley values?
      - integrated gradients?
      - other?
 - Other?
+- (for SOMEWHAT DONE, see results_plots.ipynb)

 ### Interpretability determinants
 - see what influences interpretability to be robust vs. fragile